 Below are resources and tips to help faculty and staff develop online courses and assignments.
-Many of these resources were gathered during Spring and Summer 2020.
+Many of these resources were gathered during Spring and Summer 2020 when the Coronavirus pandemic necessitated the (temporary) turn to online teaching.
+For information specifically about Digital Humanities (DH) pedagogy, please visit the DH Pedagogy page.

 Important Questions/Considerations for Choosing an Online Platform